Find My Brother

 100% Satisfaction Guaranteed!

 This service is covered by our unique People Tracing Experts Guarantee.
-Unlike other trace companies we guarantee to trace the exact person you are looking for, or you don't pay a penny!

 We recently helped one of our customers locate the brother she had never met.
 Caroline Barton contacted us in early December and ordered our Family Search Service, by Christmas she had met her brother for the very first time!
 The Daily Mirror found out about the story and published on 27th December 2011.
 Here is the full story as it appeared in the Daily Mirror that day.